Scandal at the Fledermaus

 Scandal at the Fledermaus (German: Skandal um die Fledermaus) is a 1936 German comedy film directed by Herbert Selpin and starring Viktor de Kowa, Maria Andergast and Adele Sandrock.
 It was shot at the Terra Studios in Berlin.
 The film's sets were designed by the art director Erich Czerwonski.
 It was partly shot on location in London.
 It is also known by the alternative title Scandal Over Mary.

-Synospsi
+Synopsis

-In England a bat flies into a young lady's bedroom, leading to string of misunderstandings.
+A bat flies into a young English lady's bedroom, leading to string of misunderstandings.